mcburton/writing/annotatedbib.markdown

 Project Work - Graham Button & Wes Sharrock
 The Organisation of Collaborative Design and Development in Software Engineering Seeing in Depth - Charles Goodwin
+	- A consistent theme in many ethnomethodological studies of science is materiality–specifically the materiality of digagrams, images, proofs, floors–and the distinctly social relation between the materials and the participating individual(s).
+	- in "cultures of proving" Livingston gives an examples of this relation through a Gestalt image - the chalice or the two heads - "the see figure is not literally 'in' the physical object; the perception of either chalice or silhouetted heads goes beyond - or transcends - what retrospectively appears to be te material grounds of that percption."
+	- Using examples from neuronal imaging Lynch shows how scientific data "were...neither wholly constructed, nor simply a 'mirror of nature' arising from an encounter between a rational mind and an inherently orderly nature.
+Instead, the representational adequacy of the data depended upon a tenuous coherence of actions established in the social environs of the laboratory."

 ### Organizational Routine